TechenPro/song-api/README.md

 A demo API to search the songs in the [Spotify Tracks DB](https://www.kaggle.com/zaheenhamidani/ultimate-spotify-tracks-db).

 Built using Node + Express with an sqlite3 database.
 This technology stack was chosen due to the efficiency of setup and the ability to perform robust queries on the data.
+This was especially useful for dealing with records that were identical except for the `genre` field.

 The .csv was converted to sqlite with [sqlite tools](https://www.sqlitetutorial.net/download-install-sqlite/) and the schema for the converted table can also be found in the db folder.